 Q: I notice that many sites have a “pro” version that costs money.
 Do I have to purchase it?
 A: No. You can build an excellent ePortfolio using any of the platforms without upgrading to the “pro” version.
 The pro versions are usually reasonably priced, and get you increased capabilities and features, such as password protection.

 Q: Can I put assignments or other material in the ePortfolio that are not mine?
 A: Absolutely not.
 Plagiarism is a violation of the Student Code of Conduct and will be taken very seriously.
 You should know that the College subscribes to anti-plagiarism software that faculty use to compare current digital artifacts with those appearing anywhere else on the Web.
+Also note that using copyrighted or trade-marked materials is a violation of the law.
+If you do not know if it is okay to use something (such as an image) check this chart or refer to this booklet on Fair Use.
+If you use an image from Google images, after doing your search, make sure you select "tools" and then "usage rights".
+Then choose images that are approved under either "labeled for reuse" or "labeled for non-commercial reuse".

 Q: How much personal information should I put in my ePortfolio?
 A: Only as much as you feel comfortable sharing.
 This is suppose to be a public representation of your learning, but you certainly don’t have to put your photo, full name, address, email address, or other information in the portfolio if you don’t want to.
 You’ll have to decide how best to balance your privacy concerns with the desire to use the ePortfolio to showcase your educational aspirations and accomplishments.
 The primary audiences for your ePortfolio should be your instructors, your family, and possibly scholarship committees.
 Depending on the platform you choose, you will be able to either hide your ePortfolio from Web searches, or password protect key pages within it.

 Q: Who owns the ePortfolio when I’m finished at SLCC?
 A: Each student owns his or her ePortfolio and can continue to use it after leaving SLCC.
 If you transfer to a four-year college or university, our advice to you is to keep using it to document your learning--regardless of whether your new professors know anything about it.
 When you get into your major at the four-year college or university, use that section of the Coursework page to document your learning.
 That way, you’ll be able to chart your progress through from SLCC all the way to achieving your Bachelor’s degree.
+Once you graduate, transfer to another institution, or leave Salt Lake Community College for other reasons, your ePortfolio is no longer affiliated with Salt Lake Community College.

 Q: What if one of these sites loses my data?
 A: SLCC cannot be responsible for the performance of these third-party sites.
 The situation is analogous to your instructor requiring you to create a spreadsheet on your computer.
 If your spreadsheet program eats your data, the manufacturer of the software is responsible rather than the College.
 For this reason we highly recommend that you keep a digital copy of the work you put in your ePortfolio as well as a copy of other work you do at SLCC.
 Invest in a thumb or jump drive to store your coursework.

 Q: May I be excused from the ePortfolio requirement?
 A: No. However, if you have severe concerns about the ePortfolio, you can petition Emily.Dibble@slcc.edu (Emily dot Dibble at SLCC dot edu) for a waiver that will allow you to make an offline ePortfolio that follows the outline on page 4 of this handbook.
 If you are granted a waiver, you will be given instructions on several possible ways to make an offline ePortfolio.
 You must present your offline electronic portfolio to all of your Gen Ed instructors who ask for it.
+Q: What are Learning Outcomes?
+A: The Learning Outcomes are essential capacities that all students should possess regardless of academic major or career plans, for they will serve you well in all aspects of your life.
+When you put assignments and reflection in the course pages of your ePortfolio, revisit your Goals and Outcomes page and create links from the Learning Outcomes to the work in your courses.
+See the examples for ideas.
+Remember that as you take a variety of General Education courses, your professors are engaged in a collective effort to help you achieve these learning outcomes.